D3R/SublimeD3R/README.md

 SublimeD3R
 ==========

-A sublime package for common requirements of the D3R Framework
+A sublime package for common components of the D3R Framework